 I’ve also been buying seeds from the Swan Lake Nature Sanctuary & scattering those willy-nilly.
 So far, no luck, but I have dreams.

 One gardener from the Native Plant Study Group tells me that she seeds them into trays & lets them sit outside for a couple of years.
-That way they’re easier to identify when they come up, & she doesn’t weed out the tiny babies by mistake.
+That way, they’re easier to identify when they come up, & she doesn’t weed out the tiny babies by mistake.
 She’ll eventually be able to move them into her beds to naturalize.

 I might just have to do that myself – – if I can muster the patience.
-I have lots of dreams, but little patience. 🙂
+I have lots of dreams but little patience. 🙂

 © SVSeekins and Garden Variety Life, 2013

 P.S.
-Here’s some other meadow faves:
+Here are some other meadow faves: